Physical rehabilitation in southern New Hampshire

 Pediatric physical therapy

 Our pediatric-trained therapists can help your child with walking, running, playing and performing activities of daily living.
-We provide a full suite of developmental and therapeutic age-appropriate services.
+We provide developmental and therapeutic age-appropriate services.
 For example, our program for teens focuses on:

 - Strength and flexibility

 - Gross and fine motor development

 We also know that younger kids have unique needs when it comes to rehabilitation.
 More specifically, we treat children who experience a variety of temporary and long-term conditions, including:

 - Balance and coordination problems

 - Nintendo thumb